richardred/Cinema-E-Booking-System/README.md

 * [Eclipse](http://www.eclipse.org/) - a Java IDE (integrated deveopment environment)

 ## License
-This project is licensed under the MIT License - see the [License](LICENSE) file for details
+This project is licensed under the MIT License - see the [License](LICENSE) file for details.